moliver28/research-handbook/content/handbook/security/product-security/application-security/milestone-planning.md

 - Across the whole milestone, is the total operational + project weight achievable?

-When issue is fully refined, please set the `workflow:ready for development` label, indicating it's ready to be worked on in the assigned milestone.
+When issue is fully refined, please set the `AppSecWorkflow:planned` label, indicating it's ready to be worked on in the assigned milestone.